 Another flight carrying Chinese citizens evacuated from Ukraine arrives safely

-BEIJING, March 15 (Xinhua) -- At 10:24 a.m. on Tuesday, a temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Hangzhou, east China's Zhejiang Province.
+BEIJING, March 18 (Xinhua) -- A temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Wuhan, central China's Hubei Province, on Friday morning.

-This is the 14th temporary flight that has taken Chinese nationals back from Ukraine safely.
+Prior to this, 15 temporary flights taking Chinese nationals back from Ukraine have returned to China safely.

 (Web editor: Xia Peiyao, Liang Jun)